 Many children learn best when the nappies are gently but swiftly taken away because they can immediately understand cause and effect.
 If your child engages with the process and has no sensitivities to this, they will learn fastest this way.
 But how easily your child adjusts depends on their expectations, their temperament, and the pace of learning.
 Most children who have only used a nappy will benefit from what I call a “preparation stage”.
-This is where you help your child to gradually become more aware of their bodies before ditching nappies.
+This is where you help your child to gradually become more aware of their bodies before ditching nappies, using Nappy Cloths or introducing some Nappy Free time.
 It’s also the time for you as a parent to learn what to expect when you do this, so you can best help your child through the process.
-You can get my support with this if you sign up for my FREE potty learning mini-course.
+You can get my support with this if you sign up for my FREE potty learning course.

 A preparation phase can help you:

 - Learn your child’s natural patterns so you can respond at the right time

 - Get a sense of how they might respond to potty training